-As a reminder, the deadline for registration, all ticket requests, regalia and name recording is Sunday, May 16, at 11:59 p.m.
+As a reminder, the deadline for registration, ticket requests, regalia and name recordings is Sunday, May 16, at 11:59 p.m.
 CDT.
-If you need any assistance, please contact the Commencement Office at firstname.lastname@example.org or call 847-491-3600.
+If you need any assistance, please contact the Commencement Office at email@example.com or call 847-491-3600.
 We appreciate your patience and understanding as we navigate evolving health guidance and look forward to celebrating you.

 Kelly Schaefer and Jeremy Schenk

 With the recent evolution of public health guidance around gatherings, I am delighted to invite the Classes of 2020 and 2021 back to campus for modified in-person Graduation celebrations in June.
 These graduation rituals have been designed to create cherished memories, and we hope to safely foster as many of them as possible.